one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn Vim.md

 - `:sp`, `:svp`: split windows

 ## Alternatives
-• `nano`: best for beginners and quick edits
+- `nano`: best for beginners and quick edits
-• `emacs`: highly extensible and powerful, for advanced users
+- `emacs`: highly extensible and powerful, for advanced users
-• `vim`: efficient for those familiar with its modal editing
+- `vim`: efficient for those familiar with its modal editing
-• `ed`: minimal and historical, not practical for most users
+- `ed`: minimal and historical, not practical for most users
-• `cat`: utility for viewing files, not editing
+- `cat`: utility for viewing files, not editing
+- -.-
+- [Helix](https://helix-editor.com/): a post-modern modal text editor

 ![](https://imgs.xkcd.com/comics/real_programmers.png)